The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Introduction

 \subsection{Proof of Theorems~\ref{thm:touch-BCLE-simple}--\ref{thm:CR-BCLE-nonsimple} based on Liouville quantum gravity}

 Liouville quantum gravity (LQG) is a theory of random surfaces arising from string theory~\cite{Pol81}, where the geometry on the surface is governed by variants of Gaussian free field (GFF).
 The interplay between LQG and random geometry starts with the study of random planar maps~\cite{LG13,BM17,HS19,GM21}.
-A pioneer work of Sheffield~\cite{She16a} points out that SLE curves can be viewed as the interface between two conformally-welded LQG surfaces.
+A {pioneering} work of Sheffield~\cite{She16a} points out that SLE curves can be viewed as the interface between two conformally-welded LQG surfaces.
 This results in a powerful and rich coupling theory of SLE and LQG~\cite{DMS21}, known as the mating-of-trees theory.
 See~\cite{ghs-mating-survey} for its various applications.
 In~\cite{MSW2017, MSW21-nonsimple, MSW22-simple}, Miller, Sheffield, and Werner use this coupling to study CLE.
 They developed enough tools for the derivation in~\cite{KSL22} of the boundary arm exponents and all of the bulk arms exponents except the one-arm case.

 Our proof of Theorems~\ref{thm:touch-BCLE-simple}--\ref{thm:CR-BCLE-nonsimple} is another application of the SLE/LQG coupling.
 The key difference of our method from the one in~\cite{MSW2017, MSW21-nonsimple, MSW22-simple} lies in the synergy with Liouville conformal field theory (LCFT).
 This is a 2D quantum field theory rigorously developed in~\cite{DKRV16} and subsequent works.
 In the framework of Belavin, Polyakov, and Zamolodchikov's conformal field theory~\cite{BPZ84}, LCFT enjoys rich and deep exact solvability, which has been established recently~\cite{krv-dozz, GKRV-sphere, RZ22}; see the review~\cite{GKR-review}.
 It turns out that the variants of GFF governing many natural LQG surfaces can be described in terms of LCFT~\cite{AHS17,Cer21,AHS21,ASY22}.
 Armed with the exact solvability of LCFT, the conformal welding of LQG surfaces can then be used to derive exact formulae for conformal radii related to SLE and CLE.
-This method is pioneered by~\cite{AHS21}, which we use to prove Theorems~\ref{thm:touch-BCLE-simple}--\ref{thm:CR-BCLE-nonsimple}.
+This method {was} pioneered by~\cite{AHS21}, {and we apply this method} to prove Theorems~\ref{thm:touch-BCLE-simple}--\ref{thm:CR-BCLE-nonsimple}.

 Our proof starts with the construction of BCLE using target invariant SLE processes.
 For the simple regime $\kappa \in (2,4)$, this construction allows us to characterize the BCLE loop surrounding the origin using $\SLE_\kappa$-type processes.
 These curves arise naturally as conformal welding interfaces of quantum disks~\cite{AHS23} and quantum triangles~\cite{ASY22}, which makes it possible to describe the BCLE loop also as a conformal welding interface of two $\gamma$-LQG surfaces, where $\gamma=\sqrt{\kappa}$.
 For the non-simple regime $\kappa' \in (4,8)$, we follow the same line except that we work with quantum surfaces with non-simple boundary, also known as generalized quantum surfaces~\cite{DMS21,MSW21-nonsimple,AHSY23}.
 These welding results allow us to express~\eqref{eq:touch-BCLE-simple-A}--\eqref{eq:CR-BCLE-nonsimple-B} in terms of boundary lengths of LQG surfaces, whose laws are described via boundary Liouville two-point and three-point functions which were derived in~\cite{RZ22}.